-17.05.05 - Top Priority Pedestrian Segments
+18.05.05 - Top Priority Pedestrian Segments

 ADMINISTRATOR: William Swiatek, Senior Transportation Planner, Jacob Thompson, Transportation Planner A regional assessment of top priority pedestrian segments was completed in 2012.
 The study features an update of the Prioritized Pedestrian Network, introduced in the 2030 RTP, and walkability recommendations for the region's 20 highest-scoring corridors.
 A matrix of appropriate funding mechanisms for implementation was provided.
 Staff will work with member agencies and decision-makers to help guide identified projects onto implementation.
-Staff will also update the Prioritized Pedestrian Network this year.
+Staff updated the Prioritized Pedestrian Network in 2016 and will do so again with the next RTP.

-17.05.06 - Sea-level Rise Transportation Vulnerability Assessment
+18.05.06 - Sea-level Rise Transportation Vulnerability Assessment